PowerPointLabs/PowerPointLabs/doc/CONTRIBUTING.md

 2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` in the repository.

-3. **Isolate the problem** &mdash; create an example PPT slides that reproduce the bug if possible.
+3. **Isolate the problem** &mdash; create an example .PPT file that reproduces the bug or take some screenshots.

 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
 What is